The Holidays are just FABULOUS

 Inspired by both titles of William Shakespeare's popular, musical comedy, Tennessee Shakespeare Company (TSC), the Mid-South's professional classical theatre, continues its seventh season of plays with a turn-of-the-century musical hall production of Twelfth Night, or What You Will.

-The production is sponsored by Pat Ernest Kelly.
+The production is sponsored by Pat and Ernest Kelly.

 Directed by TSC founder and producing artistic director Dan McCleary (Richard in Richard III), Twelfth Night features more than the usual cross-dressing, music, and songs in Shakespeare's play.
 The close-quartered Dixon space invites a celebratory party atmosphere reminiscent of the Moulin Rouge.